JudeQuintana/cloud-infra-lab/README.md

 - EC2 instances with cloud-init & socat health endpoints.
 - Scales based on CPU utilization.
 - Deployed across multiple AZs.
+- Instances can spin up without a NATWGW because there's an S3 gateway.
+  - This is because Amazon Linux 2023 AMI uses S3 for the yum repo.
+- It's difficult to test scale-out with no load testing scripts (at the moment) but you can test the scale-in by selecting a desired capacity of 6 and watch the asg terminate unneeded instance capacity down back to 2.
 - Boolean to auto deploy instance refresh using latest launch template version after the launch template user_data or image_id is modified.
   - The config prioritizes availability (launch before terminate) over cost control (terminate before launch).
   - Only one instance refresh can be run at a time or it will error.